 Here are three biographies for Brad Templeton, for use by press and in conference materials, at three different lengths depending on how much you need.

-Brad Templeton is currently chair of Computing & Networks at Singularity University, and a director (Chairman 2000-2010) of the Electronic Frontier Foundation (EFF), the leading cyberspace civil rights foundation.
-He is on the board of the Foresight Institute and an advisor to BitTorrent Inc. He also advised Google's team developing self-driving cars, and writes about such cars at robocars.com.
+Brad Templeton is founding faculty for Computing & Networks at Singularity University, and Chairman Emeritus and futurist of the Electronic Frontier Foundation (EFF), the leading cyberspace civil rights foundation.
+He is a fellow and former board member of the Foresight Institute He also advised Google's team developing self-driving cars, and writes about such cars at robocars.com and Forbes.com.
 He also advises Starship on delivery robots and Quanergy in the LIDAR space, plus companies in the micromobilty (scooter), minimobility and e-VTOL (flying car) areas.
 He founded ClariNet Communications Corp (the world's first "dot-com" company.)
-He also created and publishes rec.humor.funny, and its web site, www.netfunny.com, the world's longest running blog.
+He also created rec.humor.funny, and its web site, www.netfunny.com, the world's longest running blog.